mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ## 1. Introduction

 The Government of Canada has outlined commitments to advance openness and transparency through Action Plans on Open Government submitted to the Open Government Partnership since 2012.
-One of the core mandates expressed in these action plans is to advance openness through the open government website, open.canada.ca.
+One of the core mandates expressed in these action plans is to advance openness through the open government website - https://open.canada.ca

 The Open Government website was initially launched as a pilot, data.gc.ca, in 2011.
 The pilot open data portal then expanded to include various information resources and to facilitate engagement on the open government initiative and associated activities.
-In keeping with Canada’s initial strategy on open government, the Open Government website’s architecture is built around the pillars of open data, open information and open dialogue, and its infrastructure is built on open source solutions: CKAN, Drupal and Solr.
+In keeping with Canada’s initial strategy on open government, the Open Government website’s architecture is built around the pillars of open data, open information and open dialogue, and its infrastructure is built on open source solutions: CKAN, Drupal 7 and Solr.
 As Canada continues to advance the open government initiative and to release a growing number of resources, it has become apparent that the accessibility of content needs to be improved.
 There is also a desire to do more in terms of engaging with users and visitors through the Open Government website.

-Canada is committed to removing barriers to access for Government information and services.
-With that in mind, Canada is mandated to ensure that all websites and web applications adhere to the AA level of the Web Content Accessibility Guidelines 2.0, developed by the World Wide Web Consortium.
-These requirements are more specifically spelled out for application to Canada in the Standard on Web Accessibility.
+GC is committed to removing barriers to access for Government information and services.
+With that in mind, GC is mandated to ensure that all websites and web applications adhere to Web Content Accessibility Guidelines (WCAG) 2.0 AA.

 New resources of information are constantly being added to the Open Government website and the future vision is for it to become a hub of data, information and opportunities to participate and learn.
 Early research indicates that a majority of users are seeking data of one type or another, with a smaller but significant group looking for opportunities to participate or engage with government.